fotoente/MIsskey-ebooks-bot/README.md

 The best way to run it would be a `systemd` unit file and run it as a deamon.
 Just to test it you can use `nohup python3.9 rdbot.py &` in the directory the bot is located in.

+If using docker, first run `touch markov.json roboduck.db` in order to create the files before starting the docker container.
+If these files don't exist, Docker will automatically try to create directories instead.

+Then, simply run `docker-compose up --build` to start the app, or `docker-compose up --build -d` to start the bot in detached mode!

 ### Known Quirks
 - The startup needs quite some time.
 On my system about 10 seconds.
 You knwo that everything runs well when the first Note is posted.
 - When the bot is started, it could happen that he runs in a timeout in the first 600 seconds.
 To prevent that, just mention the bot and he will stay in a loop.